javaee/javamail/Android.md

     }

     dependencies {
-        compile 'com.sun.mail:android-mail:1.5.5'
+        // use whatever the current version is... compile 'com.sun.mail:android-mail:1.6.0'
-        compile 'com.sun.mail:android-activation:1.5.5'
+        compile 'com.sun.mail:android-activation:1.6.0'
     }

 One of the standard Java features not supported on Android is SASL.
 That means none of the "mail._protocol_.sasl.*" properties will have any effect.
 One of the main uses of SASL was to enable OAuth2 support.
-This latest version of JavaMail includes built-in OAuth2 support that doesn't require SASL.
+The latest version of JavaMail includes built-in OAuth2 support that doesn't require SASL.
 See the [OAuth2](OAuth2) page for more details.